Simulate, analyze, and test WLAN communications systems

-WLAN Toolbox™ provides standard-compliant functions for the design, simulation, analysis, and testing of wireless LAN communications systems.
-The toolbox provides configurable physical layer waveforms for IEEE 802.11ax/ac/ad/ah and 802.11b/a/g/n/j/p standards.
-It also provides transmitter, channel modeling, and receiver operations, including channel coding, modulation (OFDM, DSSS, and CCK), spatial stream mapping, channel models (TGax, TGac, TGah, and TGn), and MIMO receivers.
+WLAN Toolbox™ provides standards-compliant functions for the design, simulation, analysis, and testing of wireless LAN communications systems.
+It includes configurable physical layer waveforms for IEEE 802.11ax/ac/ad/ah and 802.11b/a/g/n/j/p standards.
+It also provides transmitter, channel modeling, and receiver operations, including channel coding (BCC and LDPC), modulation (OFDM, DSSS, and CCK), spatial stream mapping, channel models (TGay, TGax, TGac, TGah, and TGn), and MIMO receivers.

 Supported 802.11 Standards